Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 Benefits Of Bobber Doggin

-The primary advantage that I see with bobber doggin would be in situations where you needed to cast upriver and then let the bobber and bait drift back to you.
-It’s near impossible to control your speed and get a good drift when you cast upriver when float fishing, at least with bobber doggin the weight should slow your bait down.
+The primary advantage that I see would be in situations where you needed to cast upriver and then let the bobber and bait drift back to you.
+It’s near impossible to control your speed and get a good drift when you cast upriver when suspension float fishing, but with bobber doggin the weight should slow your bait down.

-The other primary advantage of bobber doggin is it’s easy.
+The other primary advantage is it’s easy for all anglers to do it well.

 Species You Can Catch With Bobber Doggin

 What kinds of fish can we expect to catch?
-Basically, any fish that respond well to a bobber in a river will also respond well to bobber doggin.
 Most often you will see steelhead and salmon anglers using this method.

 Here are the fish that tend to like this technique most and where they are most often found.